Configuration¶

 - dir3

 AppDaemon will search for matching directory names at any level of the folder hierarchy under appdir and will exclude that directory and any beneath it.
-It is not possible to match multiple level directory names e.g., somedir/dir1
+It is not possible to match multiple level directory names e.g., somedir/dir1.
+In that case, the match should be on dir1, with the caveat that if you have dir1 anywhere else in the hierarchy, it will also be excluded.

-Advanced Appdaemon Configuration¶
+Advanced Appdaemon Configuration

 The following items provide a high level of control over AppDaemon’s internal functions but for most users should be left at the default settings.

-(optional) - equivalent to the command line flag-t
+• timewarp (optional) - equivalent to the command line flag -t but will take precedence

-.
-This allows you to tune out brief expected spikes in Q size.
-Default is 5, usually meaning 5 seconds.- namespaces (optional) - configure one or more User Defined Namespaces and set their writeback strategy
+• namespaces (optional) - configure one or more User Defined Namespaces and set their writeback strategy

 namespaces: